AdamSobieski/Nifty/OVERVIEW.md

 Nifty intends to deliver to developers the benefits of multiple approachs to knowledge representation and reasoning.
 Its knowledge representation combines the best of [Prolog](https://en.wikipedia.org/wiki/Prolog) (and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language))) with the best of [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) technologies.

-Utilizing a [Turtle](https://www.w3.org/TR/turtle/)-based syntax, we can represent binary formulas with a predicate-calculus-based approach:
+Utilizing a [Turtle](https://www.w3.org/TR/turtle/)-based syntax, we can represent binary formulas using a predicate-calculus notation:

 ```
 @prefix foaf: <http://xmlns.com/foaf/0.1/>.